edlund/linux-microfs/README.md

  * Support image sizes larger than 272 mb (the upper limit is 2^32 bytes).
  * Support slightly longer file names (3 extra bytes).
- * Support ctime/mtime values for inodes (although all files will share the same value which is when the image was created).
+ * Support ctime/mtime values for VFS inodes by using the ctime value for the image stored in the superblock.
  * Support different compression settings for zlib when the image is created.
  * Will try to uncompress data from the buffer heads directly